nomic-io/nomic-bitcoin-js/README.md

 }
 */
 ```
-Additional Ethereum functionality including depositing to a contract call and support for other EVM chains will be released in a future upgrade.
+Additional Ethereum functionality, including deposit addresses which commit to contract
+calls and connections to more EVM chains, will be included in future releases.

 ### QR code